Grossglockner

-The characteristic pyramid-shaped peak actually consists of two pinnacles, the Grossglockner and the Kleinglockner (3770 m, from German: groß, "big", klein, "small"), separated by the Glocknerscharte col.
+The characteristic pyramid-shaped peak actually consists of two pinnacles, the Großglockner and the Kleinglockner (3770 m, from German: groß 'big', klein 'small'), separated by the Glocknerscharte col.

 Etymology

 The name Glocknerer is first documented in a 1561 map designed by the Viennese cartographer Wolfgang Lazius.
-The denotation Glogger is mentioned a 1583 description of the Tyrolean Kals legal district, then referring to the whole ridge south of the Alpine main chain.
+The denotation Glogger is mentioned in a 1583 description of the Tyrolean Kals legal district, then referring to the whole ridge south of the Alpine main chain.
 In the 1760s, the Atlas Tyrolensis listed a Glockner Berg, the prefix Gross- ("great") is not mentioned before the first expedition in 1799.

 According to the scholar Belsazar Hacquet (1735–1815), Glockner is possibly derived from German: Glocke ("bell"), referring to the mountain's characteristic shape.
 It may also be a Germanised version of the Alpine Slavic word Klek ("mountain"), as maintained in the Slovene name Veliki Klek.

 Geography

 Location and area

 The Grossglockner lies on the border between the Austrian states of Carinthia and Tyrol (East Tyrol).
 The peak is part of the Glocknerkamm ridge in the Glockner Group that branches off the main chain of the Alps at Eiskögele, heading in a southeasterly direction and forming the boundary between the East Tyrolean municipality of Kals am Großglockner, about 8 km in the southwest at 1324 m, and Carinthian Heiligenblut, about 12 km in the northeast at 1291 m.
 This boundary is also the watershed between the Kals Valley and its Teischnitz and Ködnitz side valleys on the Tyrolean side and the Möll Valley with the Pasterze glacier on the Carinthian side.
 The region around the mountain has formed part of the Grossglockner-Pasterze special protected area within the High Tauern National Park since 1986.

 The Glockner is the highest mountain in the Alps east of the Ortler range, about 175 km away, and, after Mont Blanc, has the second greatest topographic isolation of all mountains in the Alps.
 Even its topographic prominence, at 2424 m, is the second highest after Mont Blanc in the entire Alps (see the list of Alpine peaks by prominence).
 That makes it one of the most independent peaks in the Alps.
 The view from the Grossglockner summit is one of the farthest of all mountains in the Eastern Alps.
 It ranges out to 220 km or, taking account of atmospheric refraction, almost 240 km.
-Its view over more than 150000 km2 of the earth's surface reaches as far as the Upper Swabian Plateau in the northwest, to Regensburg and the peaks of the Bohemian Forest in the north, to Ortler in the west, to the Padan Plain in the south, and to Triglav and the Totes Gebirge range in the east.
+Its view over more than 150000 km2 of the Earth's surface reaches as far as the Upper Swabian Plateau in the northwest, to Regensburg and the peaks of the Bohemian Forest in the north, to Ortler in the west, to the Padan Plain in the south, and to Triglav and the Totes Gebirge range in the east.